 - Baked brie with honey and a balsamic drizzle after you remove it from the oven.

-- Thinly sliced apples
+- Thinly sliced apples or pears

 - Roasted Garlic in a small dish

 - Sun dried tomatoes